abhiramready/CS50x/Notes/Week-0-Scratch.md

 |:----------------------:|
 | Ivy's Hardest Game |

-## This is CS50 Week 0 - Scratch | Special Thanks to Harvard Professor David J. Malan
+### This is CS50 - Special Thanks to Harvard Professor David J. Malan